 Soiling is when a child regularly poos their pants.
 If they're already potty-trained, the soiling is usually because they are badly constipated.
 Treatment from a GP can help.

 Causes of soiling

-You may feel angry or frustrated when your child keeps pooing themselves.
+You may feel angry or frustrated when your child keeps pooing their pants (soiling).
 But they are not doing it on purpose and may not even realise it's happening.

 Soiling usually happens when a child is so constipated that a large, hard piece of poo becomes stuck at the end of their gut (rectum).